 Expanding the eligibility age range.
-The WRCR Act permanently decreases the eligibility age for workers without children from 25 to 18 and removes the eligibility upper-age limit of 65 years.
+The WRCR Act decreases the eligibility age for workers without children from 25 to 18 and removes the eligibility upper-age limit of 65 years.

 Reinstating and improving advanced payments.
 The WRCR Act includes an option for recipients to receive 75% of their estimated credit monthly.
 Taxpayers may elect to receive the payments by direct deposit, low-fee debit card, or check.
-The IRS would establish an online portal, which taxpayers could use to sign up for advance payments, estimate their advance payment amount, track payments disbursed and their remaining balance, report changes in their circumstances, turn off the advanced EITC and pay back any amounts due as a result of a change in circumstances.

 Broadening taxpayer assistance initiatives.
-Taxpayers would be able to avail themselves of optional consultations with the IRS either through in-person at IRS Taxpayer Assistance Offices, telephonically, or virtual one-on-one consultations to evaluate their EITC eligibility and credit, at any time during the year.
+Taxpayers would be able to avail themselves of optional consultations, in-person at IRS Taxpayer Assistance Offices, telephonically, or virtual one-one consultations with IRS to assist taxpayers evaluate their eligibility and estimate EITC credit available, at any time during the year.
+The IRS would establish an online portal, which taxpayers could use to sign up for advance payments, estimate their advance payment amount, track payments disbursed and their remaining balance, report changes in their circumstances, turn off the advanced EITC and pay back any amounts due as a result of a change in circumstances.

 Adding taxpayer safeguards.
-Under the WRCR Act, the IRS would be required to send individuals who receive advance payments a statement that provides the total amount received by taxpayer during the year to facilitate tax return preparation.
+Under the WRCR Act, the IRS would be required to send individuals who receive advance payments a statement that provides the total amount received by taxpayer during the year to facilitate the tax return preparation.
 This statement must be accompanied by a notice that the individual must file a tax return, even if the individual has no tax liability.
-If a taxpayer receives payments based on the estimates that result in the taxpayer receiving an amount greater than the taxpayer should have, the taxpayer must pay back the difference.
-A taxpayer's failure to file a tax return or to comply with repaying any excess refunds would nullify that taxpayer's eligibility for the advance payments system for 2 years.
+If a taxpayer receives payments based on the estimates that result in the taxpayer receiving an amount greater than the taxpayer should have, the taxpayer's annual tax liability will be increased by the amount of the excess, i.e., the taxpayer must pay back the difference.
+A taxpayer's failure to file a tax return or failure to comply with the recapture of excess payments provision will nullify that taxpayer's eligibility for the advance payments system for 2 years.

 Establishing an outreach pilot program.
-The IRS would be required to send EITC education letters informing potentially eligible taxpayers of the credit, qualifications for receiving the credit, and the advance payment program.
+The IRS would be required to send EITC education letters to qualifying taxpayers informing the taxpayers of the credit, qualifications for receiving the credit, and the advance payment program.
 District offices of the Internal Revenue Service would also be required to provide workshops and seminars to assist taxpayers with the advanced payment program.
 The IRS would be required to send quarterly reminders to taxpayers participating in the advance payment program that reiterate that the advance payments are estimates and that the taxpayer is responsible for reconciling any overpayments.
 The WRCR Act also requires that the Commissioner of Internal Revenue submit a written report to Congress after 5 years that evaluates the effectiveness of these outreach initiatives.